 This is scary when there are plenty of people out there predicting the death of digital advertising – or at least its steady decline.
 Why?
-It annoys the heck out of users – we hate being interrupted when we’re doing something by something we didn’t want or ask to see.
+It annoys the heck out of users – we hate being interrupted mid-taks by something we didn’t want or ask to see.
 Writing for Forbes recently, James McQuivey of Forrester reckons, “interruption only works if consumers spend time doing interruptible things on interruption-friendly devices”.

 Check out the infographic below.

 Interesting, eh?
-My only question is what happens when Alexa or any other voice interface tries selling you something?
+My only question is what happens when Alexa or any other voice interface tries selling you something unsolicited?
 Well I suppose you can tell it to shut up?

-But there is also the regulatory thing.
+There is also the regulatory thing.
 Google has just been fined over $2 billion by the European Commission for abusing its search engine dominance by giving illegal advantage to its own comparison shopping service.
-The Commission decided the fact they were marked as sponsored wasn’t good enough – they hogged most of the screen while competitors’ offers were buried on page four of the search results.
+The Commission decided the fact items were marked as sponsored wasn’t good enough – they hogged most of the screen while competitors’ offers were buried on page four of the search results.

 While $2 billion is a serious amount of money, it’s not going to bankrupt Alphabet, but it does mean that Google will have to change its practices and has opened the door for rivals to sue for damages and equal treatment.
 Plus as the Financial Times says, “The size of the commission’s fine indicates the amount of ill-gotten gains Google has reaped from its market abuse.
 But it is dwarfed by the gains extracted from other services that have not yet been looked at but now surely will [be]” [subscription needed to view article].
 Clearly Google’s argument that platform market dynamics mean a new company could emerge and knock it of its perch at any time did not impress the Commission.

-According to a book just published, The Chickenxxxx Club (my xxxs to spare any blushes), the US Department of Justice has little appetite for reviving its glory days of the 1980s when it successfully prosecuted thousands of execs for doing naughty things such as abusing a dominant position in tandem with the in business.
+According to a book just published, The Chickenxxxx Club (my xxxs to spare any blushes), the US Department of Justice has little appetite for reviving its glory days of the 1980s when it successfully prosecuted thousands of execs for doing naughty things such as abusing a dominant position in tandem with the businesses they worked for.
 Still, if there is anything recent events have taught us it’s that things can change radically – and fast.

 Get your hands off my data